ConvertKit/story_teller/README.md

 Log request params, or conditions paths with `StoryTeller.tell` and wrap everything inside a `StoryTeller.chapter` at the controller level and you will be able to follow a request down to figure out exactly what happened and why things happened in the way that they did.

 ## Core Concepts
-There is 3 classes that build most of StoryTeller's logic and features: `StoryTeller::Book`, `StoryTeller::Chapter` and `StoryTeller::Story`.
+There are 3 classes that build most of StoryTeller's logic and features: `StoryTeller::Book`, `StoryTeller::Chapter` and `StoryTeller::Story`.
 These are internal objects and you shouldn't need to be exposed to those but it's still worthwhile to understand how things work under the hood.

 ### Book
 A book is an object that is created lazily as soon as an call is made to `StoryTeller.tell` or `StoryTeller.chapter`.
 Even though these 2 are class methods, StoryTeller is thread safe because it always refers to a book for the current thread.
 If a thread doesn't have a book, it will create one.